All Worked Up About Hedgehogs

 “When your eye (vision) is single (focused,) your body is full of light.
 But when your eye is clouded (unclear) your body is full of darkness.
 And if the light that is in you is darkness, how great is that darkness!”

-Your passion motivates you.
+Your focus, clarity and passion motivate you.

 Never let an ad writer convince you that customers will choose you because you are passionate about “one big thing.”
 It simply isn’t true.